mobiletechvn/react-native-widget-bridge/README.md

 A bridge between JS thread and native widget, initially created for sharing data and communication with ios 14 widget

+Currently, it's support ios 14
+Android will be supported soon

 ## Installation

 ```sh